zhangyang2017/2017_XN_16S/README.md

 ```
 project
 |- README           # the top level description of content (this doc)
-|- CONTRIBUTING    # instructions for how to contribute to your project
-|- LICENSE         # the license for this project
 |
 |- submission/
 | |- study.Rmd      # executable Rmarkdown for this study, if applicable
 | |- study.md       # Markdown (GitHub) version of the *.Rmd file
-| |- study.tex    # TeX version of *.Rmd file
 | |- study.pdf      # PDF version of *.Rmd file
-| |- header.tex   # LaTeX header file to format pdf version of manuscript
 | |- references.bib # BibTeX formatted references
 | |- XXXX.csl       # csl file to format references for journal XXX
 |
 |- data             # raw and primary data, are not changed once created
 | |- references/    # reference files to be used in analysis
 | |- raw/           # raw data, will not be altered
-| |- mothur/      # mothur processed data
+| |- dada2/         # dada2 processed data
-| +- process/     # cleaned data, will not be altered once created;
-|                 # will be committed to repo
 |
 |- code/            # any programmatic code
 |
 |- results          # all output from workflows and analyses
 | |- tables/        # text version of tables to be rendered with kable in R
 | |- figures/       # graphs, likely designated for manuscript figures
 | +- pictures/      # diagrams, images, and other non-graph graphics
 ```